 Celebrations for National Loving Day were inspired by Juneteenth and began in 2004, and were founded by Ken Tanabe.
 Ken was the son of a mixed-race couple, with a Japanese father and a Belgian mother.

 Organizers for this day encourage people to celebrate it by hosting small parties in their living rooms or backyards, where they can hold discussions about the Loving v.
 Virginia case and its legacy.

-This day is also about showing solidarity towards each other as part of a multiethnic community, and learn more about, talk about, and bring visibility to the issues that affect people of color and their communities.
+This day is also about showing solidarity towards each other as part of a multiethnic community and learning more about, talking about, and bringing visibility to the issues that affect people of color and their communities.

-Honor the Lovings on this day by being part of the change that you want to see in the world.
+Honor the legacy of the Lovings on this day by being part of the change that you want to see in the world.